Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 There are two types of pension your employer could offer you:

-It is a hybrid of both a defined contribution and defined benefit pension.
+A cash balance scheme is a hybrid of both a defined contribution and defined benefit pension.

 Your employer guarantees you a minimum income when you retire, like a defined benefit pension, and you and your employer contribute to your pension fund, like a defined contribution pension.

 You can find out more information on cash balance plans here.
-Does your employer pay into your pension?

 You and your employer can both make contributions, but your employer has to make sure there is enough money to give you a pension based on your final salary.